FabianVegaA/ProductsAPI/README.md

 ### Get one product

-The function `getProduct` is a function that retrieve a id product and returns a product.
+The function `getProduct` is a function that retrieve a id product and response a product.

 ```haskell
 getProduct :: Connection -> ActionM ()